nitinprakash96/nitinprakash96.github.io/_posts/2022-04-16-Weird-thing-about-induction.md

 But Hume is just one person, right?
 Maybe he was just insane to question something that has been a reliable method for proving theories for centuries.
-Well, maybe not.
+Or, maybe not.
 In __The Logic of Scientific Discovery (LSD)__, Karl Popper held that induction has no place in the logic of science.
 Science, in his view (and many others), is a deductive process.
 Popper's theory has been criticized a lot by folks who know a lot more than me.
-But it's hard to deny his theory as _deriving_ results from experience barely gets us closer to the scientific truth.
+But it's hard to deny his theory as _deriving results from experience_ barely gets us closer to the scientific truth.
 Scientists formulate hypotheses and theories that is put to test by deriving particular observable consequences.